-A major new mural in the Twin Cities
+Major new public art in the Twin Cities

-Theatre in the Round Players (TRP) commissioned John Pugh to create his unique public art murals as part of a three-year renovation of its century-old building.
+The longest-running theatre in Minneapolis, Theatre in the Round Players (TRP) commissioned 3D murals by celebrated artist John Pugh to create his unique public art murals as part of a three-year renovation of its century-old building.

 Pugh has won international acclaim for his work in trompe-l’oeil, a style which uses realistic imagery, perspective, and other techniques to create a three-dimensional effect.
 He has created more than 250 murals throughout the world; this marks his first work in Minnesota.

 After touring the theatre last fall, he developed concepts for the building’s three public-facing walls.
 The Board of Directors approved his designs and, in January, 2017, he began work on it in his California studio.
-By July, he and his assistants were onsite, gradually transforming the theatre’s south wall with the main mural.
-The 65’ x 37’ painting was completed in October.
+By July, he and his assistants were onsite, gradually transforming the theatre’s south wall with the first — and main — mural.
+The massive (65’ x 37’) painting was completed in October.

 In seeking a simple and iconic image to depict Theatre in the Round Players and its unique arena stage, Pugh imagined a show literally in-the-round — inside a globe.